cwchentw/lightweight-cms/content/reference/concept.md

 Pagination means to scale posts by splitting posts into multiple section pages.
 With pagination, there won't be too many links to posts, which is bad to SEO.

-*Default* theme of mdmcs utilizes pagination in Bootstrap 5.
+*Default* theme of Lightweight CMS utilizes pagination in Bootstrap 5.

 ### Table of Contents